younglaker/leetcode/README.md

+# Leetcode
+Python 3 for Leetcode

-# blocker
+# Explanation
-plungin for blocking